 - fluticasone and salmeterol (Advair Diskus)

-This relatively new class of drugs works by counteracting leukotrienes, substances released by white blood cells in the lung that cause the air passages to constrict and promote mucus secretion.
+This relatively new class of drugs works by counteracting substances in the lung that cause the air passages to constrict and promote mucus secretion (leukotrienes).
 Leukotriene modifiers are administered via inhaler and include:

 - montelukast (Singulair)